prabh-62/modern-stack/frontend.md

 Top Frontend frameworks:

-we will discuss about the 3 top javascript libraries and frameworks in demand today.
+We will discuss about the 3 top javascript libraries and frameworks in demand today.
 These frameworks are hosted on npm Registry: [npm registry](https://www.npmjs.com/)

 <details>